carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The success and failure :ref:`ordering <ordering>` arguments specify how this ``cmpxchg`` synchronizes with other atomic operations.
-Both ordering parameters must be at least ``monotonic``, the ordering constraint on failure must be no stronger than that on success, and the failure ordering cannot be either ``release`` or ``acq_rel``.
+Both ordering parameters must be at least ``monotonic``, the failure ordering cannot be either ``release`` or ``acq_rel``.

 A ``cmpxchg`` instruction can also take an optional